andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 The only time we touch traditional infrastructure is during the initial handshake, where we exchange a JWT for a presigned URL.
 After that, it's a direct, bidirectional pipe.

-## How It Works: The Three-Step Dance
+## How it works

+Let's go over the three steps to get this working.

-### Step 1: Authenticate the User (Cognito JWT)
+### Step 1: Authenticate the user

 The user signs in through Amazon Cognito and receives a JWT token.
-This is standard, nothing unusual here.
+Nothing unusual here.

 ```typescript
 // Frontend authenticates and gets an access token
 const accessToken = await authService.getAccessToken();
 ```

-### Step 2: Exchange JWT for a Presigned WebSocket URL
+### Step 2: Exchange the JWT for a presigned WebSocket URL

 Here's where it gets interesting.
 The frontend makes a single REST call to our backend: